 One of the things I learned this year was how well Baldrige complements other frameworks like ISO 9001 and lean.
 You may have a solid process in place for managing operations, leading continuous improvement events, and sustaining the improvements.
 You may have a robust strategic planning process, with clear connections between overall objectives and individual actions.

-What Baldrige can help you do, even if you’re already a high performance organization, is:
+What Baldrige can add to this, even if you’re already a high performance organization, is:

-- tighten the gaps
+tighten the gaps

-- call out places where standard work should be defined
+call out places where standard work should be defined

-- identify new breakthrough opportunities for improvement
+identify new breakthrough opportunities for improvement

 help everyone in your workforce see and understand the connections between people, processes, and technologies

 The whitespace — those connections and seams — are where the greatest opportunities for improvement and innovation are hiding.
 The Criteria Questions in the Baldrige Excellence Framework (BEF) can help you illuminate them.